YugangW/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 Queries `Q1` and `Q2` have used 1300MB of the queue's 1500MB.
 Therefore, `Q3` must wait for `Q1` or `Q2` to complete before it can run.

-If `MEMORY_LIMIT` is not set on a queue, queries are admitted until all of the `ACTIVE_STATEMENTS` slots are in use, and each query can set an arbitrarily high `statement_mem`.
+If `MEMORY_QUOTA` is not set on a queue, queries are admitted until all of the `ACTIVE_STATEMENTS` slots are in use, and each query can set an arbitrarily high `statement_mem`.
 This could lead to a resource queue using unbounded amounts of memory.

 For more information on configuring memory limits on a resource queue, and other memory utilization controls, see [Creating Queues with Memory Limits](#topic12).